Yellowstone National Park: Volcanism

-A subsequent caldera-forming eruption occurred about 160,000 years ago.
-It formed the relatively small caldera that contains the West Thumb of Yellowstone Lake.
-Since the last supereruption, a series of smaller eruptive cycles between 640,000 and 70,000 years ago, has nearly filled in the Yellowstone Caldera with 80 different eruptions of rhyolitic lavas such as those that can be seen at Obsidian Cliffs and basaltic lavas which can be viewed at Sheepeater Cliff.
-Lava strata are most easily seen at the Grand Canyon of the Yellowstone, where the Yellowstone River continues to carve into the ancient lava flows.
-The canyon is a typical V-shaped valley, indicative of river-type erosion rather than erosion caused by glaciation.

 Each eruption is part of an eruptive cycle that climaxes with the partial collapse of the roof of the volcano's partially emptied magma chamber.
 This creates a collapsed depression, called a caldera, and releases vast amounts of volcanic material, usually through fissures that ring the caldera.
 The time between the last three cataclysmic eruptions in the Yellowstone area has ranged from 600,000 to 800,000 years; however, the small number of such climactic eruptions cannot be used to make an accurate prediction for future volcanic events.

 Geysers and the hydrothermal system

 Old Faithful erupts approximately every 90 minutes.

 Steamboat Geyser is the world's largest active geyser.

 The most famous geyser in the park, and perhaps the world, is Old Faithful geyser, located in Upper Geyser Basin.
 Castle Geyser, Lion Geyser, Beehive Geyser, Grand Geyser (the world's tallest predictable geyser), Giant Geyser (the world's most voluminous geyser), Riverside Geyser and numerous other geysers are in the same basin.
 The park contains the tallest active geyser in the world—Steamboat Geyser in the Norris Geyser Basin.
 A study that was completed in 2011 found that at least 1,283 geysers have erupted in Yellowstone.
 Of these, an average of 465 are active in a given year.
 Yellowstone contains at least 10,000 geothermal features altogether, including geysers, hot springs, mudpots, and fumaroles.
-Over half of the world's geysers and hydrothermal features are concentrated in Yellowstone.
+Two-thirds of all the world's geysers are concentrated in Yellowstone.

 In May 2001, the U.S. Geological Survey, Yellowstone National Park, and the University of Utah created the Yellowstone Volcano Observatory (YVO), a partnership for long-term monitoring of the geological processes of the Yellowstone Plateau volcanic field, for disseminating information concerning the potential hazards of this geologically active region.